-- Developing and delivering a transformational curriculum - To develop a high-quality education profession - To develop inspirational leaders and to facilitate them working collaboratively to raise standards. - To develop strong and inclusive schools that are committed to excellence and wellbeing. - To develop robust assessment, evaluation and accountability processes that support a self-improving system
+- Developing and delivering a transformational curriculum - To develop a high-quality education profession - To develop inspirational leaders and to facilitate them working collaboratively to raise standards.

+- To develop strong and inclusive schools that are committed to excellence and wellbeing. - To develop robust assessment, evaluation and accountability processes that support a self-improving system

-The new priorities agreed are crucial to the improvement journey that we are embarking upon.
+The new priorities are absolutely crucial to the improvement journey that we are embarking upon.
 In addition, a revised staffing structure was presented to and ratified by the Joint Committee.
+Staff were permanently appointed to the majority of the agreed posts and secondments were offered to suitably experienced practitioners to posts which did not attract suitably experienced applicants.
+Since September 2019 the new revised model has been operational.

 The staffing structure was designed to offer an effective and efficient school improvement service.
-Most of the positions would be employed on a permanent basis within ERW via Pembrokeshire County Council on either Soulbury or Teachers Terms and Conditions.
-New job descriptions were developed for the positions and evaluated according to Pembrokeshire's evaluation process.
+Most of the positions are employed on a permanent basis via Pembrokeshire County Council on either Soulbury or Teachers' Terms and Conditions.
+New job descriptions were developed and evaluated according to Pembrokeshire's evaluation process.
 Remuneration for each position was evaluated by Finance Department to ensure cost effectiveness and affordability.